Selyss/texture-finder-cuda/README.md

 ...

 ## Obtaining Orientation
 The orientation of the formation is very important.
 It is important to try and get the direction of the recreation correct, or the results will be inaccurate.
-There are certain blocks that always face a certain direction no matter how they are placed. \
+There are certain blocks that always face a certain direction no matter how they are placed.

-These blocks are as follows: \
+These blocks are as follows:

 <pre>
+Glowstone
+Any Ore
+Prismarine
+Cobblestone
 ...
 </pre>

 ## Textures to Numbers
-After recreating the formation, overlay the "Textures to Numbers" resource pack. \
+After recreating the formation, overlay the "Textures to Numbers" resource pack.
-This will display the rotation number on each rotatable block. \
+This will display the rotation number on each rotatable block.

 #### Before the pack
 ...